DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Introduction

 \section{Introduction}

-Starting with the pioneering works of Hiriart-Urruty \cite{HiriartUrruty85,HiriartUrruty89}, Pham Dinh and Souad \cite{PhamDinh1986}, Strekalovsky \cite{Strekalovsky87}, Tuy \cite{Tuy86}, and many others in the 1980s, DC (Difference of Convex functions) programming has been one of the most active areas of research in nonlinear nonconvex optimization.
-One of the main features of DC optimization problems is the fact that one can derive constructive global optimality conditions \cite{Tuy2003,HiriartUrruty98,DurHorstLocatelli,Strekalovsky98,Zhang2013} and develop deterministic global optimization methods \cite{Tuy_book,HorstThoai,Tuy_2000,LeThiPhamDinh2002,Strekalovsky2003,Ferrer} for this class of problems.
-Local search methods for minimizing DC functions have also attracted a considerable attention of researchers (see \cite{TorBagKar,Strekalovsky2015,GaudiosoBagirov,JokiBagiov} and the references therein).
+Starting with the pioneering works of Hiriart-Urruty \cite{HiriartUrruty85,HiriartUrruty89}, Pham Dinh and Souad \cite{PhamDinh1986}, Strekalovsky \cite{Strekalovsky87}, Tuy \cite{Tuy86}, and many others in the 1980s, DC (Difference of Convex functions) programming has been an active area of research in nonlinear nonconvex optimization.
+One of the main features of DC optimization problems is the fact that one can derive constructive global optimality conditions \cite{Tuy2003,HiriartUrruty98,DurHorstLocatelli,Strekalovsky98,Zhang2013} and develop deterministic global optimization methods \cite{Tuy_book,HorstThoai,LeThiPhamDinh2002,Ferrer,Strekalovsky2021,Strekalovsky_Conf} for this class of problems.
+Local search methods for minimizing DC functions have also attracted a considerable attention of researchers (see \cite{TorBagKar,GaudiosoBagirov,JokiBagirov2020,Strekalovsky_Collect} and the references therein).

-Perhaps, the most efficient and well-known numerical method for DC optimization problems is the so-called \textit{DC Algorithm} (DCA), originally presented by Pham Dinh and Souad in \cite{PhamDinh1986} and later on thoroughly investigated in the works of Le Thi and Pham Dinh et al. \cite{PhamDinhLeThi96,PhamDinhLeThi98,LeThiPhamDinh2014,LeThiPhamDinh2014b,LeThiPhamDinh2018} (a particular version of the DCA is sometimes called \textit{the concave-convex/convex-concave procedure} \cite{Yuille,Lanckreit}).
-Some closely related local search methods were studied in the works of de Oliveira et al. \cite{AckooijDeOliveira2019,deOliveiraTcheou,deOliveira2019,AckooijDeOliveira2019b}.
-For a detailed survey on DC programming, DC Algorithm, and their applications see \cite{LeThiDinh2018}.
-A comprehensive literature review of the DC algorithm, the convex-concave procedure, and other related optimization methods can be found in \cite{LippBoyd}.
+Perhaps, the most efficient and well-known numerical method for DC optimization problems is the so-called DCA, originally presented by Pham Dinh and Souad in \cite{PhamDinh1986} and later on thoroughly investigated in the works of Le Thi and Pham Dinh et al. \cite{PhamDinhLeThi96,PhamDinhLeThi98,LeThiPhamDinh2014,LeThiPhamDinh2014b,LeThiPhamDinh2018} (a particular version of the DCA is sometimes called \textit{the concave-convex/convex-concave procedure} \cite{Yuille,Lanckreit}).
+Some closely related local search methods were studied in the works of de Oliveira et al. \cite{AckooijDeOliveira2019,deOliveiraTcheou,deOliveira2019,AckooijDeOliveira2019b,deOliveira2021}.
+For a detailed survey on DC programming, DCA, and their applications see \cite{PhamDinhLeThi97,LeThiPhamDinh2005,LeThiDinh2018}.
+A comprehensive literature review of the DCA, the convex-concave procedure, and other related optimization methods can be found in \cite{LippBoyd}.